-TOP codes should be determined with the help of your Dean and the Vice-President of Student Services.
-See the appendix for a complete listing of TOP codes.
+TOP codes should be determined with the help of your Dean and the Vice-President of Academic Services.
+See the TOP Code Manual on CurricUNET for a complete listing of TOP codes.

 g) Units for Degree or Certificate Major or Area of Emphasis